Simplifying content to improve conversion rates for Screwfix

 Wireframes collate UX thinking, and make it shareable.

 For Screwfix I created a wireframe package that covered every page template within the site.
-Each of those pages went through an optimise-and-transform as described here.
+Each of those pages went through an optimise-and-transform process as described here – complicated by the fact that each page impacts, and is impacted by, others.

 The wireframes allowed any interested party – director, developer, designer – to see at a glance exactly how the new site would appear for people on any device.